tplunket/Base/Documentation/Coding Standards.md

     };
 ```

-* **Use Initializer Lists.** Initializer lists are significantly more efficient; reducing object copies and resizing of containers.
 * **Enable move operations.** Move operations allow the compiler to avoid extra copies by moving temporary objects instead of copying them in certain cases.
 Certain coding choices we make (such as declaring our own destructor or assignment operator or copy constructor) prevents the compiler from generating a move constructor.
+Make types MoveAssignable and MoveConstructable where possible and reasonable, avoid making types needlessly movable (i.e., where a copy and a move are equivalent).
+All types that are movable must also be copyable; unless copy semantics interfere with the purpose of the type (i.e., moving RAII instances).
-* **Reduce temporary objects** They can prevent the compiler from using a move operator.
+* **If you use temporary objects** make sure they are casted with `std::move` or `std::forward` correctly otherwise they can prevent the compiler from using a move operator.
-* **Use `auto`.**
+* **Use `auto`.** Be sure to use auto with correct cv qualifiers and also with a mind towards universal references, which are often desired.

 # Error Handling

 * **Use `nothrow`** to indicate if your method does not throw.
 * **Do not use return values as error codes.** Use exception handling instead.
-* **Give the user helper methods** like `hasArtist()` to let the user make sure another method like `gerArtist()` will succeed or not.
+Return values should always return valid results and never be used to detect an error in the method that was called.
+For example, if a method returns an object as its results, it is fine to use `std::optional` and return either an object or a null value representing “not found” or “missing”.
+It it NOT fine to return a null value in this case to indicate an error.
+An exception should be used instead in that case.

 # Unit Testing